 The meaning of the words Yin and Yang were expanded with time to encompass a wider gamut of phenomena, and the words eventually became concepts useful to describe almost everything.
 Nature is described as being the result of the interaction of two forces, Yin and Yang, which have four basic characteristics that every Taijiquan (Tai Chi) student should be aware of:

 Ying and Yang are oposing forces.
 Yang is expanding, hot, light, and moving; Yin is contracting, cold, dark and static.
-There’s no moral conotation to them, there is no good or bad force, they are just like fire and water or like day and night.
+There’s no moral connotation to them, there is no good or bad force, they are just like fire and water or like day and night.
+In Taijiquan (Tai Chi), this concept is first noticed as the opposition of light and heavy.

 And when we get to noon, what happens?
 When Yin or Yang get to their peak, they generate their opposite at that very moment.
 Noon is the time when night is born, and midnight is the time when the day is born.
-This is a neccessary consequence of the previous features, so that Yin and Yang are never at precisely 100%.
+This is a necessary consequence of the previous features, so that Yin and Yang are never at precisely 100%.
+Silk Reeling shows us how this happens all the time in Taijiquan (Tai Chi).

 This brings us to the subject of how to apply the Yin and Yang concept to our bodies.
 When Taijiquan (Tai Chi) was created, this knowledge had already been established for more than two thousand years by Chinese Medicine.